 What Customers Are Saying

-Customers appreciated the quality materials that the manufacturer used to build this smoker, as this allowed it to last for years outside.
+Customers appreciated the quality materials the manufacturer used to build this smoker, allowing it to last for years outside.
 However, some customers were disappointed with the add-ons, stating that the temperature gauge was inaccurate and the water pan was restrictive.

-Before committing to a particular smoker, make sure you consider the following factors.
+Before committing to a particular smoker, consider the following factors.

 Fuel